clairebb1005/Recommendation-System-Projects/README.md

 `Book` repository contains an implementation of a book recommendation system using both SQL and pandas-based approaches.
 The recommendation system is based on popularity, where books are recommended based on their average ratings and total number of ratings.

 ### Dataset
 The dataset used for this project can be downloaded from [Kaggle](https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset?resource=download).
-After downloading, extract the contents into a directory named `data` inside 'Book' repository.
+After downloading, extract the contents into a directory named `data` inside `Book` repository.

 ## Models